% %

 Zartlich Twelver---so called because of the extra two tentacles---was a voyager in all respects.
 On the Kearth Ocean and in imagination. %

-When he---and his trusty crew---sailing east first reached nearly the edge of what we now call the Splanet-Side, they first saw what seemed a broad, low, distant hill, very dark at stunrise, very bright at stunset---the brightness grew in the course of a sday from the ridge of the hill in multicolored vertical bands vertically downward to the Ocean horizon.
-As Zartlich sailed farther eastward on the Splanet-Side, sday by sday, the hill grew taller and spread broader---but it rounded incredibly like no hill or mountain---and clearly immense, it seemed to get larger, but not closer.
-There was also a complex evolution both in a sday and with farther travel east of the dark sphase and bright-band sphase of the hill, always with the sphases divided by an arc.
-And on bright-band sphase, there were dark spots always appearing at the lower edge and moving to the ridge of the hill where they vanished.
-Some moved quickly took less than a sday; some moved slowly and took many sdays. %
+When he---and his trusty crew---sailing east first reached nearly the edge of what we now call the Splanet-Side, they first saw what seemed a broad, low, distant hill on the eastern horizon.
+The hill had multicolored bands perpendicular to the horizon.
+At first, the hill was bright in the sday, but vanished in the snight.
+But as Zartlich sailed farther eastward on the Splanet-Side, sday by sday, the hill grew taller and spread broader---but it rounded incredibly like no hill or mountain---and clearly immense, it seemed to get larger, but not closer. %

-Then there were the Splanet-Side islanders.
-Zartlich's contact with them is its own story of cultural confrontation.
-There was no trace of common spoken language and the explorers and Splanet-Siders communicated insofar as that is possible by simple mating---which is its own story of cultural confrontation.
-The Splanet-Siders said the Splanet---the first name for the hill that Zartlich heard---had always been there, there was nothing strange, it was not ominous or terrifying, just part of the natural order.
-There were myths of heroes going to the Splanet and having adventures there.
+% sunrise to noon growing brightness % noon to sunset all bright % sunset to midnight shrinking brighte To add to the hill and other wonders, Zartlich encountered the Splanet-Side islanders.
+The first contact is its own story in cultural confrontation.
+There was no trace of common spoken language and the explorers and Splanet-Siders communicated insofar as that is possible by simple mating---which is its own story in cultural confrontation.
+The Splanet-Siders pointing said the hill was the Splanet---which was the first time Zartlich knew the name.
+In pidgin as it eventually evolved, the Splanet-Siders said Splanet had always been there, there was nothing strange, it was not ominous or terrifying, just part of the natural order. % https://en.wiktionary.org/wiki/pidgin = "An amalgamation of two disparate languages, % used by two populations having no common language ..." % https://en.wiktionary.org/wiki/ominous There were myths of heroes going to the Splanet and having adventures there.
 All romances, no world-as-it-is reports.
 But these Splanet-Siders were bound to their own islands and nearest neighboring islands.
 They had spread over the islands over generations with limited communication to distant islands.
-They had never seen the Splanet grow. %
+They had never seen the Splanet grow from a low broad hill to a semicircle. %

-Once the Splanet was in the sky, it made a small second night by covering the Stun for about 2 chours of 42-chour sday.
-Flowers closed, shpirds slept, the Spars appeared, it had always been thus.
+And in its dark sphase, the Splanet it made a small second snight by covering the Stun for about 2 chours of 42-chour sday.
+The Spars appeared.
+On the islands, flowers closed, shpirds slept.
+It had always been thus.
 The Farther Splanet-Siders saw nothing remarkable in this---it had always been thus.
 It was just the Eclopse. %

-The dark and bright-band sphases were now simpler to understand.
-The dark sphase was total when the Splanet aligned with the Stun in the Eclopse and the bright-band sphase was total at Smidnight when the Stun was as Snadir. %
+The sphases were now simpler to understand.
+The dark sphase was total as snoon when the Splanet aligned with the Stun in the Eclopse and the bright sphase was total at smidnight when the Stun was as shnadir. %

-From his observations, it became clear to Zartlich that the new spoons orbited the Splanet, and then clear that so did the old spoons and that they both cast shadows on the Splanet, and then blindingly clear that the Kearth itself orbits the Splanet.
+From his observations, it became clear to Zartlich that the new spoons orbited the Splanet, and then clear that so did the old spoons and that they both cast shadows on the Splanet---the dark spots--- and then blindingly clear that the Kearth itself orbits the Splanet.
 The Kearth, mighty and steady, was nothing but a spoon. %

 %